-Drake vs. Meek Mill, easily last year’s biggest beef in hip-hop.
-It was an event, a war that has affected both sides, and now after a year of madness, there’s a chance the war is finally coming to an end.
+Drake versus Meek Mill was easily last year’s biggest beef in hip-hop.
+It was an event that greatly affected both sides.
+Now, after a year of madness, there’s a chance the war is finally coming to an end.

 At DJBooth, we pride ourselves on reporting the facts, normally we would completely ignore the rumor mill, but this morning a rumor caught our attention concerning the Drake and Meek Mill beef.
 According to Drink Champs podcaster and veteran rapper N.O.R.E, Drake and Rick Ross met to finally squash any remaining issue between the two rappers.
 This isn’t some sketchy source; I think we all can agree that N.O.R.E is credible.
 He isn’t the type to spread gossip and nonsense.
 If N.O.R.E's source is correct, if Ross and Drake truly met up to ceasefire on both sides, this could be a pretty big deal.